EnterpriseLibrary/data-access-application-block/docs/Pages/Overview.md

 The `ExecuteScalar` method has a set of overloads similar to the `ExecuteReader` method we used earlier in this document.
 You can specify a `CommandType` (the default is `StoredProcedure`) and either a SQL statement or a stored procedure name.
 You can also pass in an array of `Object` instances that represent the parameters for the query.
-Alternatively, you can pass to the method a `Command` object that contains any parameters you require.
+Alternatively, you can pass to the method a `DbCommand` object that contains any parameters you require.

-The following code demonstrates passing a `Command` object to the method to execute both an inline SQL statement and a stored procedure.
-It obtains a suitable `Command` instance from the current Database instance using the `GetSqlStringCommand` and `GetStoredProcCommand` methods.
+The following code demonstrates passing a `DbCommand` object to the method to execute both an inline SQL statement and a stored procedure.
+It obtains a suitable `DbCommand` instance from the current Database instance using the `GetSqlStringCommand` and `GetStoredProcCommand` methods.
 You can add parameters to the command before calling the `ExecuteScalar` method if required.
 However, to demonstrate the way the method works, the code here simply extracts the complete row set.
 The result is a single `Object` that you must cast to the appropriate type before